eliwinkelman/eliwinkelman.github.io/_posts/2019-02-19-The-Trouble-with-Buoyancy-in-an-Elevator.md

 **mg = pgV**
 **m = pV**

 we see that the volume of the apple submerged isn't dependent on gravitational acceleration.
-So increasing the gravitational acceleration won't change the position of the ball and it stays in the same place.
+So increasing the gravitational acceleration won't change the position of the ball and **it stays in the same place**.

+What about the other method?

+Our free body diagram looks like this:

+(Sketch free body diagram)

+The only forces acting on the apple are still **Fb** and **Fg**.

+The forces acting on the jar are the force of gravity (**Fg**) and the normal force of the elevator floor pushing up against the jar (**Fn**) (with Fg=Fn) and a force to account for the next acceration of the jar with the elevator (**Fa = mass * acceleration of the elevator**).
+Note that this last force could be included in the normal force, but then we wouldn't be able to conveniently preserve the stationary result **Fg = Fn**.
+So the total force on the jar is **Ft = Fg - Fn + Fa = Fa = ma**.
+Which gives us the expected result that the jar is accelerating upwards at the same speed as the elevator.

+But what about the apple?
+For the apple to accelerate upwards at the same rate as the elevator and jar, the total force on it must be **mass of apple * a**.